From Intentions to Techniques: A Comprehensive Taxonomy and Challenges in Text Watermarking for Large Language Models: Taxonomy of Text Watermarking

 Malicious and adversarial actors seek to misuse LLM technology and bypass watermarks to avoid being distinguished from rightful owners.
 To promote research into protecting intellectual property rights, we extend suggestions from \citet{kirchenbauer2023watermark} to describe de-watermarking methods, i.e., adversarial attacks on text watermarking, into three categories:

 \begin{enumerate}[leftmargin=*] \item \textbf{Text insertion attacks} involve adding additional tokens or text segments to the original output of a watermarked LLM generation.
-For example, on watermarking methods with green-red lists \cite{kirchenbauer2023watermark, zhao2023protecting, takezawa2023necessary}, an attacker could add additional tokens from the red list leading to the obfuscation of the watermarking method.
+For example, on watermarking methods with green-red lists \cite{kirchenbauer2023watermark, zhao2023protecting, takezawa2023necessary}, an attacker could add additional tokens from the red list, leading to the obfuscation of the watermarking method.
+Another variant of text insertion attacks includes copy-paste attacks \cite{qu2024provably}, where adversaries insert copied text from external sources into the watermarked output.
+This approach can dilute the effect of the watermark by embedding non-watermarked content within the watermarked text, further complicating watermark detection and attribution.

 \item \textbf{Text deletion attacks} involve the removal of tokens or text segments from the original watermarked output of an LLM and modifying the rest of the tokens to fit the output.
-Coming back to the example of green-red list methodologies, this means removing some of the green list tokens from the output and modifying the red list tokens in the output.
-These techniques often require knowledge of the vocabularies belonging in each of the two lists in green-red lists.
+Returning to the example of green-red list methodologies, this means removing some of the green list tokens from the output and modifying the red list tokens in the output \cite{kirchenbauer2023watermark}.
+These techniques often require knowledge of the vocabularies belonging to each of the two lists in green-red lists.